ZaneH/exchange-rate-api/README.md

 # Exchange Rate API

 Fetch the exchange rate for various currencies based on the [Exchange Rate API](https://exchangerate-api.com/).
 This is a wrapper around the API and is not affiliated with the Exchange Rate API.
+Responses are cached for 1 hour before re-fetching.

 - **Example Request:** `/v1/rates/usd,gbp,eur,cad`
+    - The currency request can be singular or CSV

 **Response:**